Antarctic adventure activities: key points

 Which Antarctic cruise ships offer adventure activities?

-Want to try everything?
-Our Antarctic Basecamp Adventure is the trip for you
+Not sure what to try?
+Our Antarctic Basecamp Adventure is for you

-To experience Antarctica from multiple perspectives, why not choose a trip that includes something of everything?
-Kayaking, camping, snowshoeing and mountaineering is all included in the price of our basecamp adventure.
+To experience Antarctica from multiple perspectives, why not choose a voyage that includes various activities?
+Kayaking, camping, snowshoeing and mountaineering are all included in the price of our Basecamp Adventure.

 How to choose your Antarctic adventure activity